-Covid pandemic has pushed people to the edge and many societies around the world have seen a sudden jump in the use of cycles as a safe mode of transport in the urban areas.
-This is because use of public transport systems, like bus, metro, train, taxi etc. may cause the spread of the virus while cycling is allowing safe distances.
+Covid pandemic has pushed people to the edge and many societies around the world have seen a sudden jump in the use of cycles as a safe mode of transport in urban areas.
+This is because the use of public transport systems, like buses, metro, trains, taxis etc. may cause the spread of the virus while cycling is allowing safe distances.

-But, it is essential to have safe cycling paths for commuters in city limits and sufficient planning is required to ensure such an infrastructure.
-We could do this in Kochi city limits with smaller interconnected roads earmarked as cycle paths without much investments.
-The rally being organised on Saturday, 5 June will enable cycle users to suggest roads that are to be converted as cycle paths.
-Such a people's movement will help to create a Master Plan and the same can be finalised to implement by the administration.
+But, it is essential to have safe cycling paths for commuters in city limits, and sufficient planning is required to ensure such an infrastructure.
+We could do this in Kochi city limits with smaller interconnected roads earmarked as cycle paths without much investment.
+The rides being organised on Sunday, 4 June will enable cycle users to suggest roads that are to be converted into cycle paths.
+Such a people's movement will help to create a Master Plan and the same can be finalised for implementation by the administration.

 Safe cycle paths in the city are essential to attract more daily commuters to use cycling as a mode of transport.